-The petrol for your lawnmower must be unleaded, the octane must be a minimum of 87, and if it contains ethanol this should be no more than 10%.
+The fuel for your petrol lawnmower must be unleaded, the octane must be a minimum of 87, and if it contains ethanol this should be no more than 10%.
 Very important, the petrol must be fresh.
 Most people don’t know that fuel can become stale.

 Two-stroke engines will use a mix of high-octane petrol and special two-stroke oil in the ratio of 50 parts petrol to 1 part oil.
 To be safe, check the manufacturer’s instructions.
 This mix should be done in a container, not in the tank of the mower.